Stew-McD/T-reX_Publication/reviews/T-reX_manuscript_V1_review-notes.md

 ## Topics for discussion

 1. Everyone okay with the new name "T-reX"?
-Grrr
+Grrr (or whatever) No one knows what sound they made.
+In any case it will require a small explanation.
+Great for a graphical abstract and a funny logo.
+2. It would need to be the full name " Tool-reX" in git and pip, of course t-rex is already taken

 ### Phrasing
-2. Nomenclature 1: Tool, method, package....
+2. Nomenclature 1: Tool, method, package....  *Tool is now embedded as T(ool)-reX, it seems, but it is all three, I think*
-3. Nomenclature 2: "pseudo LCIA"
+3. Nomenclature 2: "pseudo LCIA", "pseudo biosphere"
 4. Nomenclature 3: "demand footprint" vs "inventory footprint" etc.

 ### Introduction